lfades/static-tweet/readme.md

 For polls, make sure that you have **Tweets and Users** from **Twitter Labs** enabled for your app.
 It's required to get access to polls metadata.

-## Add Static Tweets to Your Project
+## Add Static Tweets to Your App

-TODO
+Currently, there's no package to do this, however you're welcome to copy the files and add it to your project!